wp-plugins/bulk-term-generator/README.txt

 4. You can see which terms will be added before they are generated.
 This gives you a chance to make any changes before the final step.
 5. When you're ready, just hit the "Generate Terms" button, and you're done!

+= Localization =
+Bulk Term Generator developed ready for translation.

+This plugin has been translated to the following languages:

+* English
+* Spanish (Mexico)

+Please let me know if you're interested in providing translations!

 == Installation ==

 1. Upload the folder `bulk-term-generator` to the `/wp-content/plugins/` directory